Whipple (spacecraft): Description

 In 2011, Whipple was one of three proposals to win a technology development award in a Discovery Program selection.
 The design proposed was a catadioptric Cassegrain telescope with a 77-centimeter aperture (30.3 inches).
 It would have a wide field of view with a fast read-out CMOS detector to achieve the desired time and photometric sensitivity.

 The smallest KBO yet detected was discovered in 2009 by poring over data from the Hubble Space Telescope's fine guidance sensors.
 Astronomers detected a transit of an object against a distant star, which, based on the duration and amount of dimming, was calculated to be a KBO about 3200 ft in diameter.
-It has been suggested that the Kepler observatory may be able to detect objects in the Oort cloud by their occultation of background stars.
+It has been suggested that the Kepler space telescope may be able to detect objects in the Oort cloud by their occultation of background stars.